 One of the biggest risks associated with BYOD is that remote workers often use public Wi-Fi networks while working, thus leaving them vulnerable to man-in-the-middle and phishing scams which can result in your company’s cybersecurity being greatly compromised.
 To back this claim up, a recent report by Spiceworks suggested that 61% of employees access corporate data over public Wi-Fi which makes it more difficult to maintain adequate levels of network security.

 Many companies retain the ability to remotely wipe the data on the device to help protect company data should the device end up in the wrong hands, but that shouldn’t be your only solution.
 Instead, you should use that solution as a last resort, but use a trusted VPN that encrypts their data as the main solution.
 However, remotely wiping a remote worker’s data on their device may result in the loss of their personal data, thus is why it is so important that they are aware of the risks associated with adhering to the BYOD policy and how to ensure that this doesn’t escalate in the future.

 Although BYOD does come with documented risks, 69% of IT managers polled by Cisco said that they were still seeking to use BYOD because it saves their employees time.
 But, saving time is all for nothing if the organization doesn’t take the time to understand how to keep their corporate data private while it’s not tethered directly to their servers.
 This is why visibility is the key to understanding how devices are being used.

-Knowing what types of sites are being accessed, what apps are being used and on which connection from where, enables IT teams to assess the risk of each device.
-This allows IT teams to be exponentially more effective in enforcing a BYOD policy that keeps the personal and corporate data on the device secure, without being unnecessarily strict or intrusive.
+Knowing what types of sites are being accessed, what apps are being used and on which connection from where, enables remote IT teams to assess the risk of each device.
+This allows remote IT teams to be exponentially more effective in enforcing a BYOD policy that keeps the personal and corporate data on the device secure, without being unnecessarily strict or intrusive.